19 Amazing Blue Fruits You Need to Try

 Juniper berries are packed with vitamin C, flavonoid antioxidants, monoterpenes, and coumarins, which may benefit health.

 Tiny, round, juicy blueberries vary from the deepest blue to dark purple.
-Pleasingly sweet yet with a sharp tang, they can be enjoyed as a tasty snack or added to cakes, baked muffins, pancakes, smoothies, and granolas.
+Pleasingly sweet yet with a sharp tang, they can be enjoyed as a tasty snack or added to cakes, panna cotta, baked muffins, pancakes, smoothies, and granolas.

 Blueberries are a great addition to any health-conscious diet, as they’re low-calorie and loaded with healthy antioxidants.
 In addition, this summer fruit freezes well, so stock up in summer and enjoy all year round!